 Is Polymarket legal in the US?

 Yes, federally.
 Polymarket acquired QCEX, a CFTC-licensed exchange, in July 2025 for $112 million, and the CFTC issued an Amended Order of Designation in November 2025.
-The US product launched in beta in January 2026 but remains invite-only, sports-only, and mobile-only as of April 2026.
-The offshore Polymarket platform that processed billions in 2024 election volume is not the same product and is not legally accessible to US residents — attempting to access it violates the Terms of Use.
+The US product launched in beta in January 2026 behind an invite waitlist; in May 2026 Polymarket dropped the waitlist and opened general US signup (iOS-led, 18+), though it remains sports-led for now.
+The offshore Polymarket platform that processed billions in 2024 election volume is not the same product and is not legally accessible to US residents, attempting to access it violates the Terms of Use.

 What is the federal preemption argument for prediction markets?